rafaelsoares1984/customer/README.md

    -  Create script for automatic proccess of deploy <br>

-        Create script to copy war file to a /var/lib/tomcat9/webapps folder or another folder speficied on setting.
+        Create script to copy war file to a /var/lib/tomcat9/webapps folder or another folder specified in setting.